JAPAN CLUB INFORMATION & MEETINGS

 JAPANESE NATIONAL HONOR SOCIETY

-Generally meets either Wednesday after school.
+Generally meets either Tuesday or Wednesday after school.
 Join our Japanese Study Group Team to receive notifications for these meetings.

 Our meetings serve as tutoring sessions for anyone who needs extra help in the Japanese classes.
 Meetings will be 1 hour, from 3:40-4:40pm.
 Those students who would like to tutor need prior approval from Collazo-sensei, and JNHS members are expected to provide some tutoring.
 Any potential members (see qualifications below) are encouraged to get approval.